 Some individuals may have a medical condition that causes increased scarring, termed Keloid scarring.
 If you have keloid scarring you should inform Dr De Silva.
 The skin around the eyes is relatively unique as the thinnest skin in the entire body, but this appears to offer protection against keloid scarring in the eyelid area.

-In lower eyelid surgery, the Lower Blepharoplasty can be completed through the skin (trans-cutaneous) or the inside lining of the eyelid (trans-conjunctival).
+In lower eyelid surgery, the Lower Blepharoplasty can be completed through the skin (transcutaneous) or the inside lining of the eyelid (trans-conjunctival).
 Dr De Silva’s preference is the trans-conjunctival blepharoplasty which avoids any scars in the lower eyelid as the surgery is all on the inside of the lower eyelid.
 The trans-conjunctival technique is a newer technique and some surgeons may not offer it.
-Some surgeons’ prefer the older skin incision technique (trans-cutaneous blepharoplasty), and although it is technically more straightforward, it always leaves a scar in the skin.
+Some surgeons prefer the older skin incision technique (transcutaneous blepharoplasty), and although it is technically more straightforward, it always leaves a scar on the skin.
 The scar can be seen immediately below the eyelashes in the lower eyelid.
 After months the scar does fade, particularly in Caucasians, however it cannot be made entirely invisible, unlike the trans-conjunctival approach.

 Overall, modern surgical techniques can make scarring after blepharoplasty very difficult to be seen.

-After eyelid surgery there is a period of recovery when it is best to leave contact lenses out to enable healing of the eyelids and avoid unnecessary stretching of the skin when the tissues are healing.
-For upper eyelid surgery it is best to wait 1-week before using your contact lenses.
-For lower eyelid surgery it is best to wait 2-weeks before using your contact lenses.
+After surgery, there is a period of recovery when it is best to leave contact lenses out to enable healing of the eyelids and avoid unnecessary stretching of the skin when the tissues are healing.
+For upper eyelid surgery, it is best to wait for 1-week before using your contact lenses.
+For lower eyelid surgery it is best to wait for 2-weeks before using your contact lenses.
 A further consideration is that with blepharoplasty the tear production may be affected, and the eyes may feel more tired for a few weeks after surgery.
 Thus, it may be more comfortable to reduce contact lens wear to 6-8 hours for the first few weeks.

 There are some advantages to completing the surgery at the same time.
 The recovery is generally 1-2 weeks for both surgeries, hence the recovery time is doubled if the procedures are completed separately.
-In addition, there is a cost saving as returning to surgery for a second time does result in an increased use of resources.
+In addition, there is a cost-saving as returning to surgery for a second time does result in increased use of resources.

 Dr De Silva finds that some of his patients prefer to have both surgeries completed at the same time.
 Yet others prefer to have a shorter procedure first, and after gaining confidence in the results, have the other eyelids as a second procedure.
 The decision to have the procedures at the same time or separately is a personal preference and will not affect the final result of the blepharoplasty.